Blakintosh/gscode/client/README.md

 ## Known Issues

 * Macro hoverables only show nested macro expansions if nested macros are not at the start or end of the expansion.
+* Sometimes, semantic tokens (like macro references) do not colour themselves in the editor.
+They are still parsed and can be hovered over.
+The cause of this is currently unknown.

 ## Licence
 GSCode is open-source software licenced under the GNU General Public License v3.0.